Piyushh10/FocusFlow/README.md

 ## ✨ Overview

-**StudySmart** is your all-in-one study companion for Android.
+**FocusFlow** is your all-in-one study companion for Android.
 Effortlessly manage your subjects, track study sessions, and stay on top of your academic goals with a beautiful, intuitive interface.
 Whether you're a student, exam aspirant, or lifelong learner, StudySmart helps you study smarter, not harder.

 ---